-The Ultimate Digital Nomads Guide to Buenos Aires
+The Ultimate Guide to Digital Nomads in Buenos Aires

 Buenos Aires is one of the best cities in South America to base yourself as a digital nomad.

 Buenos Aires is a massive, metropolitan city.
-It’s an obvious choice for travelers thanks to a constantly improving food scene, an engaged and active expat community, and easy visa requirements.
+It’s an obvious choice for life long travelers thanks to a constantly improving food scene, an engaged and active immigrant community, and “easy” visa requirements.

 The main draw for most digital nomads in Buenos Aires is the strength of the dollar.
-It’s easy to make your money last in Argentina and coming here with your foreign salary is very attractive.
+Life is much easier in Argentina if you earn a stable, foreign salary.

-And yes, prices are rising in 2025.
-It may not be the bargain basement destination backpackers bragged about a couple of years ago, but it’s still convenient for digital nomads in Argentina.
+And yes, prices are on the rise.
+It may not be the bargain basement destination backpackers bragged about a few yeas ago, but life is still accessible and even convenient for digital nomads in Argentina.

 This is the ultimate guide for digital nomads in Buenos Aires with all the logistics you need to know.